RicardoP-19/RicardoP-19/README.md

 # 👋 Welcome to my digital world!

-Hey, great to have you here!
+Hi, great to have you here!
-I'm Ricardo Pinto, a certified Frontend Developer specializing in JavaScript and Angular.
-I wield the CSS hammer like Thor and build web apps that don’t just look good, but truly perform.
+I’m Ricardo Pinto, a certified Frontend Developer specializing in Angular and JavaScript.
+With clean code and an eye for detail, I build web applications that not only look great but also perform flawlessly.
 Feel free to explore my portfolio!

 ## 🛠️ Tech Stack & Skills